 At first sight it is similar to any other English turf maze.
-But the labyrinth at Hilton, in Cambridgeshire, has one or two unusual features.
+But the Hilton Maze, in Cambridgeshire, has one or two unusual features.
 Not only do we know the exact date on which it was cut, but that date is in the 17th century, rather than the more usual medieval period.
-And, unlike other old mazes, the path follows the turf rather than the sunken earth beside it.
+And, unlike other old labyrinths, the path follows the turf rather than the sunken earth beside it.
 But things may not always be as they seem…

 We know – because there is a pillar at the centre that tells us so – that the Hilton Maze was cut in 1660.
 It was the work of William Sparrow, a 19 year old Royalist sympathiser, celebrating the Restoration of the British monarchy and the succession of King Charles II to the throne.
 However this may not be the whole story.
 Most mazes of this type are medieval in origin; it is possible that William Sparrow built his labyrinth upon the site of an earlier one.